bit101/tinpig/readme.md

 You'll need npm and an updated version of nodejs.
 Your version of nodejs should be 8.5.0 or higher, for the file copying functionality that was introduced at that point.

 ## Installation

 ``` shell
 npm install -g tinpig
 ```

-The first time you run tinpig it will create a folder at `~/.config/tinpig`.
-This will contain a file called `config` and a folder called `templates` that holds a few sample templates.
-Feel free to modify these for your own use, delete them, and add new templates here.
-If you delete all the folders in this directory, tinpig will repopulate it with the sample templates the next time it runs.

-## Configuration

-The `~/.config/tinpig/config` file will hold configuration values that will affect how the tool works.
-If you can edit that and set your name and email address, templates can then use those values in the projects they create.

 ## Use